-In most cases, rheumatoid arthritis requires consistent aggressive treatment for many years to control symptoms, manage pain, and stop disease progression.
+In most cases, rheumatoid arthritis (RA) requires consistent aggressive treatment for many years to control symptoms, manage pain, and stop disease progression.
 There are a number of different treatment options, which can all be combined to create a well-rounded treatment strategy.

 While health insurance may cover a portion of this, it becomes difficult to pay for these medications out of pocket.
 In some cases, patients who are covered by medical insurance can still end up paying 30% or more of the total costs of certain medications.

 Many types of conventional DMARDs are much more affordable today.
-However, biologics, which are the newer class of immunotherapy drugs, are very expensive and can be a serious financial burden on many people.
+However, biologics, which are the newer class of immunotherapy drugs, are currently very expensive and can be a serious financial burden on many people.

 Conventional DMARDs have come down in price significantly.
 They are much more affordable today than they were several years ago.
 Most patients can expect to pay between $1,500 and $2,000 annually for conventional DMARD medications.
 These costs will vary by the type and brand of medications.

-Biologics are the newest forms of rheumatoid arthritis treatments.
+Biologics are the newest forms of RA treatments.
 Massive investments in research have gone into to developing biologics and making them available to patients.
 For this reason, they are the most expensive forms of medications available to patients today.
 Adding to the expense is the fact that biologics are usually administered by a healthcare professional through an IV or by injection.
 This alone creates additional health care costs.

 Depending on the type of biologic medication being taken, the monthly costs can range from $1,300 to $3,000 per patient.
 This means that in many cases, biologics alone may cost the patient well over $30,000 annually without health insurance or financial assistance of some kind.

 Some patients don’t respond well to treatments or their joints begin to deteriorate rapidly.
-In this case, doctors may recommend specific types of surgery such as joint replacements or arthroscopic surgeries to restore mobility and reduce pain.
+In this case, doctors may recommend specific types of surgery, such as joint replacements or arthroscopic surgeries, to restore mobility and reduce pain.

 The out of pocket expenses for these types of surgeries can range significantly based on the level of insurance coverage.
 Additional costs are usually also incurred out of pocket due to certain requirements for recovery.
 This may include additional physical therapy, medications, or assistive devices.

 Other medical and treatment expenses may include physical and occupational therapy, which are professional services that can cost hundreds of dollars per hour.
 In addition, many patients require special products and assistive devices, which all incur additional costs.
-Orthotics, canes, walking assists, special cooking utensils, and more may all need to be purchased out of pocket by many rheumatoid arthritis patients over the course of their lives.
+Orthotics, canes, walking assists, special cooking utensils, and more may all need to be purchased out of pocket by many RA patients over the course of their lives.